People tend to look at a map of Kazakhstan and say: “Looks like there is nothing here in the middle, we can just pass through quickly.”

 Karkaralinsk national park and the Kent and Bugyly mountains are unspectacular, but very quiet, natural retreats from the harmful city smog, with some archaeological remains to boot.

 Bayanaul national park serves as the regional beach.
-Although there should be good hiking as well, it is best avoided in summer.
+Although there should be good hiking as well, it is best avoided in summer – the crowds suck all the enjoyment out of the place.

 Stretching what counts as “around”, 400 km south of Karaganda lies the industrial beach town of Balkhash.
 Lake Balkhash is known for its fishing and birding, both of which are best on the southern side.
 Bektau-Ata is an unusual camp spot on the road to Almaty, while at Priozersk you can visit ruins and missile museums from the Soviet Cold War defense program.